-Galactose is a natural sugar that is found at high levels in some foods, like milk, and at lower or very
+Galactose is a natural sugar that is found at high levels in some foods and at lower or very low levels in

-other natural forms of milk.
+natural forms of milk.
 The galactose in milk comes from lactose, or milk sugar, which is broken down by

-normal digestion to give glucose and galactose.
-Galactose is also found at high levels in
+normal digestion to release glucose and galactose.
+Galactose is also found at high levels in most dairy

 For more detailed nutritional information about high and low galactose-containing foods and their